 National government revenue increased by 11.6% in fiscal year 2015/16 reaching R1.069 trillion or 26.1% of GDP.
 The increase was driven by higher receipts in most major tax categories, particularly taxes on property, international trade and transactions, and non-tax revenue.

 Unemployment remains a major social challenge with youth unemployment among the highest on the continent.
-Commendable progress was made in addressing absolute poverty in the past decade primarily through extensive social safety net programmes.
+Commendable progress was made in addressing absolute poverty in the past decade primarily through extensive social safety net programs.
 Nonetheless, the government continues to face challenges to effectively deliver basic economic and social services in rural areas and the townships.

-South Africa’s industrialisation and employment-generation strategy aims to encourage entrepreneurship.
+South Africa’s industrialization and employment-generation strategy aims to encourage entrepreneurship.
 Nonetheless, success has been limited due to inadequate technical and business management skills; lack of experienced mentoring of entrepreneurs; barriers to business entry, and lack of access to finance.